 Strangely, though, something happened: I received an email from an editor at a magazine.
 It said, essentially, “I was googling for people who write about dogs in your city, and I found your blog.”
 The editor wanted a piece written about a specific story in my town and found my blog, reached out, and I landed the gig.
 My first pet assignment!
 Then I went to BlogPaws and met two other editors who hired me for pet-related writing gigs, and it went on from there.

-Now, almost 10 years later, I’m a full-time pet writer who runs this blog and thezerowastepet.com as supplements to my writing business.
+Now, almost 10 years later, I’m a full-time pet writer who runs this blog as a supplement to my writing business.

 DWAA has been around since 1935–a venerable organization dedicated to writers and editors who cover dogs.
 I’ve been a member for years and even spoke at the conference a couple years ago (the pic below!), but this is such a tremendous honor and opportunity.